Essential Travel Information

 NAMIBIA: Requirements for Minors Entering Namibia

 It is a requirement, when travelling with Journey Beyond, to take out comprehensive travel insurance.
-In addition to the insurances, and because of being a Bonded Member of SATSA, JB has Liability Insurance, however, it is a condition of booking that the traveller has comprehensive travel and medical insurance to cover themselves and any travelling dependents/companions for the duration of their trip.
+In addition to the insurance, and because of being a Bonded Member of SATSA, JB has Liability Insurance, however, it is a condition of booking that the traveller has comprehensive travel and medical insurance to cover themselves and any travelling dependents/companions for the duration of their trip.
 This insurance should include cover in respect of, but not limited to, the following exposures:

 Journey Beyond, including its representatives, employees and agents will take no responsibility for any costs or losses incurred or suffered by the traveller, traveller’s dependents or travelling companions, with regards to, but not limited to, any of the above mentioned eventualities.
 Should the traveller not be carrying the relevant insurance cover, they will be charged directly by the relevant service providers for any emergency services they require or find themselves in a position unable to access such services.